 When their ideas for Lexercise were taking shape more than a decade ago, Sandie Barrie Blackley and Chad Myers set out to integrate the research-based approach of Orton-Gillingham (structured literacy) therapy with accessible, user-friendly technology.
-Since that time, every aspect of the Lexercise platform, from testing and basic therapy to professional therapy, has followed the same pattern.
+Since that time, every aspect of the Lexercise platform, from testing and Basic Therapy to Professional Therapy, has followed the same pattern.

 That knowledge and experience placed Lexercise in a strategic position to offer professional training.
 Using the same approach – research-based knowledge plus user-friendly technology – the Lexercise Professional Development program took shape.
 Lexercise has recently been recognized by the International Dyslexia Association (IDA) as an Accredited ProgramPLUS.

 In 2018, Lexercise was honored to form a partnership with the University of North Carolina Greensboro (UNCG) Department of Communication Sciences and Disorders (CSD) in which Lexercise provided a course to train their speech-language pathology (SLP) masters students in the structure of written English.
-Now the program has been renewed for another year.

 Sandie Barrie Blackley is no stranger to UNCG CSD.
 She joined the graduate faculty in 2002 to coordinate a large grant from the U.S. Department of Education.
 The grant provided funding to train SLP graduate students in the science of literacy and to provide them with practicum experience working with reading-impaired, at-risk adolescents in the Guilford County, NC, juvenile justice system.